fffelix-jan/fffelix-jan/README.md

 <h1  align="center">Hi.
 I'm Félix.
 Programming and cycling is fun, isn't it?</h1></p>
 <p>Actually, I don't like programming, but I have to, because computers exist, don't they?
+(Basic programming is an essential skill for using the computer these days.)
 My dream job is to become a transit operator or customer service ambassador.
 This programming stuff is just here for pointless fun.</p>
 <p>P.S.
 I need to kill the habit of using camelCase in Python.
 I was taught that way, so I am used to it.</p>

 <div align="center">